PaulShpilsher/instalike/README.md

 - For simplicity and given time constraints post’s multimedia attachments (image and video content) are stored in the database.
 TODO: This needs to be changed to store the binary data in the file system.
 - Smallest possible docker image using fromscratch base image.

-## Approach and design
+## Design

 ### Tech
 - go …duh!
-- go fiber – very fast API framework build on top Fasthttp
+- go fiber - very fast API framework build on top Fasthttp
-- go playground validator – user input validation
+- go playground validator - structure validation
-- go playgroud jwt – for token creation and validation
+- go playgroud jwt - for token creation and validation
-- brcypt – for password hashing
+- brcypt - for password hashing
+- swag - swagger
-- pgx– a postgres driver
+- pgx - a postgres driver
-- sqlx – is a library which provides a set of extensions on go's standard database/sql library.
+- sqlx - is a library which provides a set of extensions on go's standard database/sql library.

 ### Code

+Project’s structure if fairly simple.
+Here is run down of top level subdirectories:
+- db: contains database initialization sql script files
+- docs: contains swagger generated documentation files (to create them run command “make swag”
+- keys: contains RSA public and private keys for token authentication (to create then run command “make cert”)
+- pkg: contains all of the application logic

+The application uses Domain Driven Design (DDD). ‘pkg/domain’ contains code for 3 domain bounded contexts.
+They are:
+- users - contains everything related to user related use cases
+- posts - contains  everything related to user posts related use cases.
+- media - contains multimedia related code, such as downloading post images and videos

+Each of the bounded contexts uses layered separation of responsibilities design pattern.
+It uses dependency injection for layer interaction.
+The layers are:
+- repository - provides \database / store access
+- service - provides domain’s business logic
+- endpoint - provides API functionality, i.e. API handlers
+- router - defines API routes

+Also domain may contain definitions for domain’s data model, API DTO, and layer interface declarations

 ### Developer world